Muso Jikiden Eishin-ryu Iaido

 We train in the Muso Jikiden Eishin-ryu style of iaido, an almost 450-year-old school of swordsmanship.
 Our iaido-kai is an authorized study group under the guidance of visiting instructor Nicklaus Suino and his assistant, Daniel Holland.
 Suino Sensei is Director of Training at the Japanese Martial Arts Center in Ann Arbor, Michigan, and while living in Japan was All Tokyo Champion for four consecutive years between 1989 and 1992, competing against hundreds of Japanese in their native art of iaido.
 He’s written four books on Japanese martial arts and consults internationally on strategies for personal and professional growth using the principles of swordsmanship.
 An excellent video of Suino Sensei demonstrating advanced Eishin-ryu waza (techniques) can be seen here.

-Muso Jikiden Eishin-ryu iaido practices are held Mondays and Thursdays from 6:00 to 7:00 p.m.
+Muso Jikiden Eishin-ryu iaido practices are held Mondays from 7:00 to 8:30 p.m. and Saturdays from 9:00 to 10:30 a.m.
 Persons applying to train in iaido must be aged 16 years or older.
 The required uniform and equipment can be obtained through the dojo or ordered online — we will provide recommendations.

 Call or email today for an appointment and come see for yourself — visitors are always welcome!